Ford Faces Up To $1 Billion Hit After New York Aluminum Plant Fire, Analysts Reportedly Say

 Add us onAdd us on Google

-Evercore ISI analysts reportedly expect the fire at a New York aluminum plant will erode $1 billion from Ford Motor Co.’s (F) earnings.
+Evercore ISI analysts reportedly expect the fire at a New York aluminum plant will erode up to $1 billion from Ford Motor Co.’s (F) earnings.

 A large portion of Novelis’ Oswego, New York, aluminum plant was knocked offline until early next year after a September 16 blaze destroyed its hot mill.
 This section produces aluminum for vehicles.
 Ford, the plant’s biggest customer, relies heavily on Oswego material for the aluminum-bodied F-150, its most profitable model.